hyperledger/fabric-gateway/README.md

 The following Makefile targets are available:
 - `make generate` - generate mock implementations used by unit tests
+- `make lint` - run linting checks for the Go code
 - `make unit-test-go` - run unit tests for the Go client API, excluding HSM tests
 - `make unit-test-go-pkcs11` - run unit tests for the Go client API, including HSM tests
 - `make unit-test-node` - run unit tests for the Node client API